 Round this measurement up to the nearest even number in inches.
 For example, a bar that measures 18 3/4" will actually have a called length of 20".

 You then could look for a new bar with a 20" bar length.
-You also could enter that measurement into the Bar and Chain Calculator to find the right bar replacement for your chainsaw.

 We'll let you in on a little secret.
 There are two ways that you can figure out the size of your replacement chain even without access to a product manual: measure the chain yourself, and look on other parts of the saw for the measurements.